iamAkolab/udacity_nokia_ai_programming/phase2_AI_Programming_nanodegree/extra_curriculum/Github/log_show.md

 The git log command has a flag that can be used to display the actual changes made to a file.
 The flag is --patch which can be shortened to just -p:

 $ git log -p
+This command adds the following to the default output:

+* displays the files that have been modified
+* displays the location of the lines that have been added/removed
+* displays the actual changes that have been made

 Annotated git log -p Output
 Using the image above, let's do a quick recap of the git log -p output: